johnjackoleary/cfi-commonplace-book/Filed/Ground-Based Navigation using VOR, DME, and ILS.md

 > [!tip]
 > It can be helpful to practice using a [[VOR]] in a simulator beforehand.
 Consider [Fergo IFR Simulator](https://www.fergonez.net/projects/ifrsimulator/) or your favorite.

-1. VOR, OBS, CDI, To/From indicator, HSI, tuning, identification, and receiver check (logged in last 30 days)
+1. VOR, OBS, CDI, To/From indicator, [[HSI]], tuning, identification, and receiver check (logged in last 30 days)
 	1. Always tune and identify!
 		1. > [!quote] From [[AIM 1]]-1-1c
 		> Some VOR equipment decodes the identifier and displays it to the pilot for verification to charts, while other equipment simply displays the expected identifier from a database....
 If your equipment automatically decodes the identifier, it is not necessary to listen to the audio identification.